zeekay/Semantic-UI-Stylus/README.md

 npm install semantic-ui  # Use themes, import build/watch tasks into your own gulpfile. npm install semantic-ui-css # Prebuilt version with default theme
 ```

+Installing via NPM will automatically run scripts which will let you customize how Semantic is used in your environment.

 For more detail into how work with Semantic when building a site please [read our customization guide](http://learnsemantic.com/developing/customizing.html) on [LearnSemantic.com](http://learnsemantic.com/)